tensorchord/pgvecto.rs-docs/src/integration/llama-index.md

 LlamaIndex is a simple, flexible data framework for connecting custom data sources to large language models (LLMs).

-`pgvecto.rs` provides a llamaindex integration that allows you to retrieve the most similar vectors.
+`pgvecto.rs` provides a LlamaIndex integration that allows you to retrieve the most similar vectors.

 ## Install dependencies

-Some dependencies are required to use the llamaindex integration:
+Some dependencies are required to use the LlamaIndex integration:

 ```sh
 pip install llama-index "pgvecto_rs[sdk]"